 - aubergine black

-- + Lots of other species of wild and grown supercoiled
+- + many other species of wild and grown supercoiled

 Technique of diabetes management

 For most diabetics, it is necessary to install a steel lock with a lock on the fridge at home.
 The door to the pantry room must be locked.
-No sugar, honey, bread, pastries or cereals, biscuits and sweets should be stored in the kitchen.
-Due to the wildly fluctuating level of insulin, which is also a hormone of hunger, the hypothalamus of diabetics lives in a state of chronic horror starvation.
+No sugar, honey, bread, pastry or cereals, biscuits and sweets should be stored in the kitchen.
+Because of the wildly fluctuating levels of insulin, which is also a hormone of hunger, the hypothalamus of diabetics lives in a state of chronic horror death starvation.
 As a result, most diabetics (many of whom were obese before the outbreak) have an unmet need to eat and have no ability to follow the prescribed diet.
-Keys from the fridge and pans and food preparation must be in the hands of a responsible commissioner, who also daily monitors the weight and blood pressure of his fetus.
-In addition to knowledge of diabetic cooking, the prominent guardian also has a sadistic talent to resist the excitement and threats of a desperate diabetic who wants to jump between meals.
-In diabetic patients with hysterical inclinations, it is sometimes impossible for a family member to be a prominent guardian and must be an unrelated physician, nurse or hired caretaker, before whom diabetics are ashamed to venture their scenes.
-Diabetes should not have any "candy against hypoglycemia", it must be in the hands of the said guardian.
-In order to overcome the worst hunger, a proficient guardian between meals can give the diabetic, for example, an emergency portion of sweet vegetables (carrot, tomato, pepper) combined with healthy fats (rapeseed oil, olive oil, soybean, sesame oil, (sunflower, pumpkin seed, poppy seeds, sesame seeds, peanuts, almonds, almonds, walnuts, hazelnuts, pistachios, etc.).
+Keys from the fridge and pans and the preparation of food must be in the hands of a responsible commissioner, who also monitors the weight and blood pressure of his trustee daily.
+In addition to the knowledge of diabetic cooking, the prominent guardian also has the sadistic talent to resist the excitement and the threats of a desperate diabetic who wants to jump between meals.
+In diabetic patients with hysterical inclinations, it is sometimes impossible for a family member to be a prominent guardian and must be an unrelated physician, nurse or hired caretaker, before whom the diabetic is ashamed to shed their scenes.
+Diabetes should have no "candy against hypoglycemia", it must be in the hands of the said guardian.
+In order to get rid of the worst hunger, a proficient guardian between meals can give the diabetic, for example, an emergency portion of sweet vegetables (carrot, tomato, pepper) combined with healthy fats (rapeseed oil, olive oil, soybean, sesame oil, (sunflower, pumpkin seed, poppy, sesame, flax, peanuts, almonds, almonds, walnuts, hazelnuts, pistachios, etc.).
 Be sure to avoid the hazelnuts, their bacon, grains, cereals (roasted corn, the oil is too saturated.
-In the event that a diabetic on a prolific guard intervenes with a gun in his hand, a soybean can be worn in his pocket.
+In the event that a diabetic on a proviant guardian attacks the weapon in his hand, a soybean can be worn in his pocket.